Invasion of Naples (1806): Other actions

 On 6 July, Stuart captured one-half battalion of Poles at Monteleone di Calabria.
 The next day, Captain Edward Fellowes of HMS Apollo (38) accepted the surrender of 370 Poles at Tropea Castle.
 On 9 July, 632 French troops at Reggio capitulated to General Broderick's 1,200 Anglo-Sicilians and Captain William Hoste in HMS Amphion (32).
 Broderick's force landed south of the town at 7:00 AM.
 Bombarded from the sea and attacked from the land, the garrison sent out a white flag that evening.
 Scilla Castle held out until 24 July when its 231-man garrison from the 23rd Light surrendered to Oswald's 2,600 soldiers.
 Oswald's command consisted of the 10th Foot, 21st Foot, and the Chasseurs Britanniques.
 On 28 July, Colonel Macleod's 78th Foot and Hoste's Amphion captured 500 men of the 3rd Battalion of the 1st Polish-Italian Legion at Cotrone.
 Stuart's main body reached Reggio on 23 July.
 After placing garrisons in Reggio and Scilla, Stuart's troops quit the mainland as Smith's ships transported them to Sicily.

 Reynier finally began his retreat to the north on 26 July, pursued by 8,000 partisans under Don Nicola Gualtieri, also known as Pane di Grano.
 The Imperial French troops sacked and burned every village that resisted them along their route.
-At Strongoli the guerillas had captured 17 French soldiers and tortured and killed one victim every day.
+At Strongoli, the guerillas had captured 17 French soldiers and tortured and killed one victim every day.
 After dropping off its wounded at Cotrone, Reynier's column arrived unexpectedly on 29 July and rescued the ten survivors.
-Strongoli suffered the same fate of other places that resisted.
+Strongoli suffered the same fate as other places that resisted.
 On 1 August at Corigliano Calabro, Reynier's men fought a pitched battle with the partisans.
 After routing the Calabrians with heavy losses, the town was burned.
-Eventually, Reynier reached Cassano where he joined Verdier who had seized the town at bayonet point after a bitter struggle.
+Eventually, Reynier reached Cassano, where he joined Verdier, who had seized the town at bayonet point after a bitter struggle.